oleon12/mito_uce/README.md

 ## 1. Reference genome

-To extract the genome or genes from your data, you need a reference genome.
-In this case, I was working with species of the genus Sturnira, so I went to GenBank and downloaded the .fasta and .gb files for a complete genome of <b><i>Sturnira ludovici</i></b>.
+To extract the genome or genes from your data, you need a reference mitochondrial genome (hereafter, the reference genome).
+In this case, I was working with species of the genus Sturnira, so I went to GenBank and downloaded the .fasta and .gb files for a complete reference genome of <b><i>Sturnira ludovici</i></b>.
 Thus, you will need to find a reference genome and save it into the <b>references</b> folder.

 ### 1.1.
 Prepare reference